Beautiful Ghosts

-"Beautiful Ghosts", alternatively titled "Beautiful Ghosts (From the Motion Picture Cats)", is a song by American singer-songwriter Taylor Swift from the 2019 Cats film adaptation, in which Swift played Bombalurina.
+"Beautiful Ghosts" (also subtitled "(From the Motion Picture Cats)") is a song by the American singer-songwriter Taylor Swift and the English composer Andrew Lloyd Webber from the 2019 Cats film adaptation, in which Swift played Bombalurina.
 The song was written by Swift (lyrics and music) and Cats creator Andrew Lloyd Webber (music), and produced by Greg Wells, Lloyd Webber, and Cats director Tom Hooper.
 It was released on November 15, 2019.
-Considered as its signature song, it is performed in the film by the principal character Victoria, portrayed by Francesca Hayward as its signature song.
+Considered as its signature song, it is performed in the film by the principal character Victoria, portrayed by Francesca Hayward.
 A 30-second reprise is also sung by Judi Dench as Old Deuteronomy.
 Swift performs the official single version that is played over the ending credits.

 Upon release, the song received positive reviews from music critics.
 It received nominations for Best Original Song at the 77th Golden Globe Awards and Best Song Written for Visual Media at the 63rd Annual Grammy Awards—Swift's third nomination for the latter, following "Safe & Sound" (2011) and "I Don't Wanna Live Forever" (2016).